-Student assessment will be based on performance in four areas: In-class Activities, Padlet Postings,
+Student assessment will be based on performance in four areas: In-class Activities, Padlet Postings, World Cultures & Societies Signature Assignment, and the Quantitative Reasoning Signature Assignment

-In-class Activities - Students will explore the Key Questions through in-class group activities.
+In-class Activities (20% of Final Grade) - Students will explore the Key Questions through in-class group activities.
 These activities are designed to engage the class in topics using student-driven ideas, inquiries, questions, and contexts.
-A short summary from each group will be submitted at the end of each class and graded for the In-class Activities fraction of the grade (20%).
+A short summary from each group will be submitted at the end of each class and graded for the In-class Activities fraction of the grade.

-Padlet Postings - Student engagement with each key question will be enhanced through posting, reading, and responding to content on the class Padlet site.
+Padlet Postings (20% of Final Grade) - Student engagement with each key question will be enhanced through posting, reading, and responding to content on the class Padlet site.
 Each week a new Padlet layout will be generated, centered around the Key Questions.
 Each question will have multi-disciplinary ways to approach the answer.
 Students will post and interact with content in one of these areas: